Cassady Campbell | The World Is Flat, Satan Is Running Out Of Time, & We Never Went To The Moon.

 YouTube doesn't like that.

-We gotta be nice to the pedophiles.
+We got to be nice to the pedophiles.

-We gotta have respect them.
+We got to respect them.

-Well, you know, they're just they're minor attracted persons.
+Well, you know, they're just, they're minor attracted persons.

-Maps, it's just normal.
+It's just normal.

-Yeah, it's a sexual orientation.
+It's a sexual orientation.

-Yeah, yeah, I can't I can't I can't believe it.
+I can't, I can't believe it.

 LGBTQ plus maps.

-I want to like just get as many followers as possible and then start making content, or were you just like goofing around with your buddies doing pranks and then it just like blew up?
+I want to like just get as many followers as possible and then start making content or were you just like goofing around with your buddies doing pranks and then it just like blew up?

 Have you ever been clocked doing it?

-You can yeah, you can you can sense the line.
+Yeah, you can you can sense the line.

-So you're you're trying to figure out a way to like leverage it so that you can also have like an impact.
+So you're trying to figure out a way to like leverage it so that you can also have like an impact.

 Oh, your camera's frozen.